klieret/AnkiPandas/README.md

 ## 📝 Description

+> **Note**
+> This package needs a new maintainer, as I currently do not have enough time to continue development
+> of this package.
+Writing modifications back into the Anki database is currently disabled,
+> in particular because of issue [#137](https://github.com/klieret/AnkiPandas/issues/137).
+> Please reach out to me if you are interested in getting involved!

 [Anki](https://apps.ankiweb.net/) is one of the most popular flashcard system for spaced repetition learning, [pandas](https://pandas.pydata.org/) is the most popular python package